Facebook

 Looking within or without?

 “I was always looking outside myself for strength and confidence, but it comes from within.
-It is there all the time.” ~Anna Freud, psychoanalyst and daughter of Sigmund Freud The world of social media revolves around building our brand, getting “likes,” and attracting followers.
-In other words, it’s fueled on the concept of earning validation and applause from the outside.
-Or, look at it this way: Nobody uses a social media platform without hoping to attract or amuse an audience, even a small one.
-It’s not a solo activity.
-As any psychiatrist would tell us, there’s nothing fundamentally wrong with that.
-We can keep social media in a healthy perspective…
+It is there all the time.” ~Anna Freud, psychoanalyst and daughter of Sigmund Freud The world of social media revolves around building a brand and attracting followers.
+It’s not a solo actvity.
+Few people I know use social media platforms without hoping to attract, entertain, inform, or provoke an audience, even if it’s just a small one.
+Without question, it’s fueled by the reward of earning “likes,” validation, and constant attention.
+As any psychiatrist would tell us, there’s nothing fundamentally wrong with that — especially if we’re using social media to build community in positive…

 • Communication, Facebook, Health & wellbeing